Get Answers to Your Frequently Asked Questions about Car Accidents

 There is no average amount that someone can sue for after a car accident.
 It depends on the overall financial impact of the accident, including your medical expenses, lost income, property damage, and other costs.
 That may be anywhere from a few thousand dollars to millions of dollars.

-If you’ve been injured due to the negligent actions of another party, you have four years from the date of your accident to file a personal injury claim.
+If you’ve been injured due to the negligent actions of another party, you have two years from the date of your accident to file a personal injury claim.
 This is officially called the statute of limitations.
 In most cases, your lawsuit will be automatically dismissed if you miss this important deadline.

 The time it takes to settle a car accident case depends on the details of the case, the severity of your injuries, the extent of your damages, and how difficult the insurance company decides to be.
 It can take anywhere from a few months to a year or more.
 Our job is to keep you informed throughout the process and keep fighting for the best possible outcome.